How Car Insurance Claims Affect Your Rates: What to Expect After an Accident

 • Generally shorter surcharge period, if any

 At-fault claims are the most damaging.
 Insurers treat these as evidence of risky driving behavior and adjust your premium accordingly.
-Learn more about how an accident affects your car insurance rates in detail.
+For a detailed look at how an accident impacts your overall policy, see how an accident affects your car insurance rates.

 Not-at-fault claims are less likely to raise your rates, but they're not always harmless.
 Some insurers — and some states — allow small rate increases even when you weren't responsible.
-If you've filed multiple not-at-fault claims, your insurer may view you as accident-prone regardless of who was to blame.
+If you've filed multiple not-at-fault claims, your insurer may view you as accident-prone regardless of fault.
+Learn more about not-at-fault accident insurance rates and your rights in those situations.

 What Factors Determine the Size of Your Increase?